greglinch/sourcelist/to-do-list.md

 	* however that form is populated, make sure it's not just on things other people could guess; e.g. make sure it's...
 		* a unique string different from system ID
 		* is combined with user email?

-* show the info submitted in the email and include a link to approve based on that
-	* if we can't get a confirm link in the email, scratch this and just show info in the admin

 * management commands to
 	* approve user on the part of the user